 Enhanced Punishments for DWI Convictions in Texas

-The possible punishments and penalties for a DWI do not stop with the abovementioned penalties.
-Your previous DWI charges will also be a factor.
+Your previous DWI charges will also determine the penalties you face.
 If you have a previous DWI conviction, your current charge will upgrade to a Class A misdemeanor.
 This is punishable by a minimum of 30 days in jail.

 A third or subsequent DWI is: